Racism in English football: Timeline

 Evidence in his defence at Terry's trial had been given by his teammate Ashley Cole.
 Ferdinand's brother Rio later referred to Cole via Twitter as a "choc ice", meaning someone who is black on the outside but white on the inside.
 In August 2012, The FA found this to be a reference to ethnic origin, colour or race and fined Ferdinand £45,000.

 On 29 May 2012, the BBC reported that Swindon Town had conceded, in a response to a solicitor's letter from Jonathan Tehoue, that manager Paolo Di Canio, a self-described fascist, had made an inappropriate remark to the player which Tehoue deemed to be racist.
 Before this news had broken, Swindon's chairman had been quoted as being entirely supportive of Di Canio and had denied that the manager had racially insulted Tehoue.
 In October 2013, six supporters of Charlton Athletic were sent to prison having been found guilty of racially aggravated fear of violence.
 The supporters had been on a train returning from a game against Fulham singing songs glorifying Gary Dobson, the racially motivated murderer of Stephen Lawrence.

 In March 2014, Wolverhampton Wanderers players Carl Ikeme and George Elokobi stated they were racially abused by opposition fans while playing away at Walsall.
 No action was taken against the club.

 In August 2014, Malky Mackay and Iain Moody were accused of sending each other racist, sexist and homophobic text messages.
 Moody left his job as sporting director of Crystal Palace as a result.
 Mackay apologised for the texts.
 The League Manager's Association defended Mackay, claiming that the texts were merely "banter"; the LMA had to later apologise for this as well.
 Mackay later denied being racist, sexist or homophobic.

 In September 2014, Liverpool player Mario Balotelli was subjected to racist abuse on Twitter following his tweet mocking Manchester United.
 Balotelli had tweeted "Man Utd...
 LOL'", following their 5–3 defeat to Leicester City.
 Also in September 2014, Port Vale chairman Norman Smurthwaite considered appointing Jimmy Floyd Hasselbaink as manager, but decided against it partly because he believed that a racist minority of the club's supporters would make appointing a black manager a poor idea.
 The club changed ownership and appointed their first black manager, Darren Moore, ten years later.

-In February 2015, Chelsea fans were involved in an incident in which they pushed a black passenger off a Métro carriage at Richelieu-Drouot station in Paris before a Champions League match against Paris Saint-Germain.
+In February 2015, Chelsea fans were involved in an incident in which they pushed a black passenger off a Metro carriage at Richelieu–Drouot station in Paris before a Champions League match against Paris Saint-Germain.
 The supporters were heard chanting: "We're racist, we're racist, and that's the way we like it."
 Afterwards, Chelsea released a statement condemning the actions, and vowed to ban those involved.
 The incident prompted criticism from the football world.
 The FA condemned the incident, and backed Chelsea to take action.
 UEFA said they were "appalled" by the incident.
 FIFA President Sepp Blatter tweeted "there is no place for racism in football".
 Chelsea later suspended three people from attending Chelsea games pending further investigation.